 The overall aim of Winter Training is to improve upon the already considerable abilities of the high-performance players and assist them towards excelling in national amateur golf while representing Middlesex.
 Players who are selected will be invited to join the squad in late 2020.
 They will be provided with a schedule of events for the next 12 months, a Welcome Pack and some information about what will be expected of them.

-A squad of 10-12 players that will make up the Men's 1st Team will be selected for matches, as well as the counties initial 6 man team squad, will be selected after Winter Training has finished and before the playing season begins.
+A squad of 10-12 players that will make up the Men's 1st Team will be selected for matches, as well as the county initial 6 man team squad, will be selected after Winter Training has finished and before the playing season begins.
 Generally, the criteria for selection are: